CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Elective

-Mandarin 11 is an upper beginner Mandarin course designed for students who have had 220-240 hours of instruction in written and oral Mandarin Chinese.
-This course aims not only to teach the language in both written and oral forms but also to teach about the culture of Chinese people around the globe.
+Mandarin 11 is the logical progression after Mandarin 10 and continues with more challenging and complex work.
+Students will hone and greatly increase their knowledge.
+At the Grade 11 level practical real-life conversations are expected.
+Mandarin 11 aims not only to teach the language in both written and oral forms but also to teach about the culture of Chinese people around the globe.
 It is also the hope of this course that they may use the language skills and cultural knowledge to spread the love of Christ to the people of Chinese heritage that they will encounter throughout their lives.
-We will be using Huanying Volume 2 Part 1, as well as other supplementary materials provided by the teacher.
-By the end of the course, the student will learn another 200-220 Chinese characters and will be able to engage in topics such as health, nutrition and illness as well as more advanced commercial transactions.
+By the end of the course, the student will learn another 200-220 Chinese characters and will be able to engage in topics such as transportation, diet, nutrition as well as weather and travel.

 Mandarin 12